keithbuhler/keithbuhler.github.io/README.md

 author_profile: true
 ---

-This site was created by Keith Buhler using a simple programming language called [Markdown](https://daringfireball.net/projects/markdown/syntax).
-Plain text Markdown files are converted to HTML by an amazing software called [Jekyll.](https://jekyllrb.com/) While the source HTML is *stored* on my hard-drive, it's *hosted* for free by an open-source community called [Github](http://www.github.com).

 Thanks for visiting.
 I hope you find it informative and easy on the eyes.

+The main site consist of four pages: about me, my research and teaching, and a link to the student portal.

+Follow the student portal link  to find resources and coaching for philosophy students.

-[Send an email](emailto:info@keithbuhler.com) if you spot any typos or dead links.
+([Send an email](emailto:info@keithbuhler.com) if you spot any typos or dead links.)

 ### Code and Design

+The content and style was created by Keith Buhler using a simple programming language called [Markdown](https://daringfireball.net/projects/markdown/syntax).
+The source HTML is *stored* on my hard-drive, but it's *hosted* for free by an open-source community called [Github](http://www.github.com).
+Plain text Markdown files are converted to HTML by an amazing software called [Jekyll.](https://jekyllrb.com/)

-The current site represents my *eighth* try to create a website.
+This site is my *eighth* draft.
 The [2013 first try](https://web.archive.org/web/20130511005256/http://keithbuhler.com) used GoDaddy's automatic one page builder and it was terrible.
 The [2015 second try](https://web.archive.org/web/20141217142037/http://keithbuhler.com/) with Web Zyro's automatic builder was also not great.
 Ultimately, I wanted more control over content and style, so I kept searching.

 [Dan Sheffler](http://www.dansheffler.com) showed me his site and got me started using Markdown.
 There was a learning curve, but I am tech curious and enjoyed the problem-solving.
 Over Christmas 2015, I worked compulsively on making the content and organization the data.
 Versions 3-6 were failed attempts at using Github (first username was circularreason.github.io).
 Version 7 worked.
 Now it's a work in progress.